Battle of Gemmano: Aftermath

-Casualties

 Casualties from both sides are not well documented, but according to British sources, Germans killed in action were more than 900.
 Lt.Col.Ernst also estimated more than 2,400 casualties of dead, wounded, and MIA of his regiment alone.
 British casualties were immense too: every battalion lost, on average, 100 to 150 men.
 More than 100 civilians were also killed during the battle, mainly due to the Royal Navy and its bombardment of Gemmano.